 You can enroll online for an Affordable Care Act (ACA) plan only through the District’s DC Health Link.
 Your application for an ACA plan will also automatically let you know if you qualify for other coverage or help paying your monthly premium.

-The average monthly premium for a 2021 ACA plan for a 40-year-old ranges from $337 to $431, but your income may qualify you for help with premiums and out-of-pocket costs.
+The average monthly benchmark premium for a 2022 ACA plan is $387, but your income may qualify you for help with premiums and out-of-pocket costs.

 When Is the District of Columbia’s Open Enrollment Period?